johnridesabike/bikewalklife/posts/2021/06/nextcity-argues-for-national-cool-communities-standards-to-fight-heat-islands.md

   alt: ''
   caption: ''
 external_link: https://nextcity.org/daily/entry/urban-areas-feel-the-heat-its-time-for-national-cool-communities-standards
+excerpt: >
+  Everyone has to deal with summertime heat, but some people have it worse than others.
+An under-appreciated problem in our towns is that different districts can have drastically higher temperatures than their neighbors, a phenomenon called “heat islands.”
+According to V. Kelly Turner and NextCity, it’s time for a “National Cool Communities Standards” to correct this.

 ---
 Everyone has to deal with summertime heat, but some people have it worse than others.
 An under-appreciated problem in our towns is that different districts can have drastically higher temperatures than their neighbors, a phenomenon called “heat islands.”
 According to V. Kelly Turner and NextCity, it’s time for a “National Cool Communities Standards” to correct this.